Bhoomika229/roof-solar-vision/README.md

 Manual rooftop-solar assessment does not scale.
 Automating it requires more than a segmentation
 model: usable area depends on obstacle geometry and installation safety margins, panel count depends on real 2D packing (not an area ratio), and any number handed to a homeowner or planner needs an honest uncertainty range.
-This project was built as a research-oriented portfolio piece demonstrating that full pipeline, end to end, on top of a real published dataset's class taxonomy.
+This project demonstrates that full pipeline, end to end, on top of a real published dataset's class taxonomy.

 ## Problem Statement